snandasena/finding-lane-lines-on-the-road/README.md

 [![](resources/final-video-capture.png)](https://youtu.be/KHMm9bNizo8)

 ## Introduction
-In this project we are going to detect lane line on the road.
-Inputs were provided as a video clips and annotations were done with provided input road images.
-Our goal to detect lane line using annotated road images.
-Following learning objectives will be covered from this projects.
+In this project, we are going to detect lane lines on the road.
+Inputs were provided as video clips and annotations were done with provided input road images.
+Our goal is to detect lane lines using annotated road images.
+Following learning objectives will be covered from this project.

 * Basic usage of OpenCV Python APIs
 * Basic image processing techniques such as colour scale changes, colour selection, bluring images
-* Images edge detection using Canny edge detector (OpenCV will be used to apply these theories)
+* Image edge detection using Canny edge detector (OpenCV will be used to apply these theories)
 * Required images' region selection.
 Both hard coded and dynamic selections will be used
-* Hough tranfomation line detection (OpenCV will be used to appy these alogorithnms)
+* Hough tranfomation line detection (OpenCV will be used to appy these algorithms)

-This project consits of following major files and folders.
+This project consists of the following major files and folders.
 * Finding_Lane_Lines_on_the_Road.ipynb - **The IPython notebook file**
 * Finding_Lane_Lines_on_the_Road.html - **A extracted HTML file from notebook**
-* READMED.md - **Writeup for this project**
+* READMED.md - **Write-up for this project**
 * test_images - **Test images directory**
 * test_videos - **Test videos directory**
 * test_videos_output - **Output directory**